AstroBrandt/ALeCS/README.md

 ## Database Format
 The database folders are described as follows:
 - `NIST_orbitals/`: This folder stores the molecule orbitals in the same format as the NIST database.
-It has all the information needed to compute the BEB cross sections, with example Fortran and Python scripts in the folder, BEB.F90 and BEB.py, respectively.
+It has all the information needed to compute the BEB cross sections.
 - `full_orbitals/`: Here we store the full information for the molecular orbital calculation.
 This includes the different orbital energy level calculations from the optimization and subsequent population analysis and from electron propagator theory (EPT).
 This data is presented for transparency, and we recommend using the NIST_orbital format for calculations.
 - `geoms/`: This folder stores [pdb format](https://en.wikipedia.org/wiki/Protein_Data_Bank_(file_format)) files with the optimized geometries at the HF, MP2 and CCSD(T) levels of theory.
 - `ion_xs/`: This folder contains the total electron-impact ionization cross sections at HF, MP2 and CCSD(T) levels of theory.
 The folders contain different subsets of the molecules, with some overlap between them.